|An Allegory of Man|

 The answer is one and the same for all of the questions above.

 Virtues.
 Those God given helps for the soul.
-The beautiful "coat of many colors" the soul needs to be cloaked in...that God yearns to cover its nakedness, its poverty, with so it doesn't walk about the world completely exposed to that which seeks to harm it.
+The beautiful "coat of many colors" the soul needs to be cloaked in.
+The armor that God yearns to cover its nakedness, its poverty, with so it doesn't walk about the world completely exposed to that which seeks to harm it.

 In the painting above, "An Allegory of Man", Man is being attacked by the Seven deadly Sins and Death, but is shielded by the Seven Virtues.
-We have really gotten away from studying and practicing the virtues in the past century and this loss is becoming more noticeable each day as the proliferation of every kind of sin and vice sweeps across humanity.
+We have really given wide berth to studying and practicing the virtues in the past century and this loss is becoming more noticeable each day as the proliferation of every kind of sin and vice sweeps across humanity.
 Sometimes it's hard to believe that we can be so obdurate in our unwillingness to see what is as plain as the nose on our face:

 The world is drowning in the Seven Deadly Sins.
 We all struggle with them but millions have given themselves over to them completely.